Precision $e^+e^-$ Hemisphere Masses in the Dijet Region with Power Corrections: Formalism

 \subsection{Factorization Theorems for Singular Contributions}

 For the partonic singular terms, the factorization theorem in SCET implies~\cite{Fleming:2007qr,Fleming:2007xt,Hoang:2007vb}

 where $H(Q,\mu)$ is the hard function, $J(s,\mu)$ is the single-hemisphere jet function, and $\widehat S(\ell_1,\ell_2,\mu)$ is the partonic dihemisphere soft function.
-In the first line these functions are evaluated at a common factorization scale $\mu$.
-The cross section is independent of this scale at any order in perturbation theory.
+The functions $\delta(R,\mu)$ and $\bar\Delta(R,\mu)$, defined precisely in Eqs.~\eqref{eq:delta-scheme} and \eqref{eq:DeltaRevolution} below, implement the subtraction of the $\ord{\lqcd}$ renormalon~\cite{Hoang:2007vb}.
+In the first line, these functions are evaluated at a common factorization scale $\mu$.
 To resum logarithms, one computes in fixed-order perturbation theory $H$, $J$, $\widehat S$ at the scales $\mu_H$, $\mu_J$ and $\mu_s$ respectively, such that they do not contain large logarithms.
 These functions are then evolved to the common scale $\mu$ using the renormalization group.
-In the second line of Eq.~\eqref{eq:hemidist} we display the hard evolution factor $U_H$, whose expression is given in Eq.~\eqref{eq:UH}, and the momentum-space soft evolution factor $U_S$, an expression for which can be found e.g.\ in Eq.~(79) of Ref.~\cite{Fleming:2007xt}.
+Eq.~\eqref{eq:hemidist} displays the hard evolution factor $U_H$, whose expression is given in Eq.~\eqref{eq:UH}, and the momentum-space soft evolution factor $U_S$, an expression for which can be found e.g.\ in Eq.~(79) of Ref.~\cite{Fleming:2007xt}.
 For convenience, we choose $\mu=\mu_J$.
 Details on how to perform the resummation in Laplace space are given in Sec.~\ref{sec:double}.
-The exponential with derivatives acting on the partonic soft function removes its $\ord{\lqcd}$ renormalon~\cite{Hoang:2007vb}, and the parameter $\bar\Delta(R,\mu_s)$ shifts the distribution in such a way that the whole partonic cross section is independent of $\mu_s$ and $R$.
 Details on this renormalon subtraction procedure are given in Sec.~\ref{sec:Rgap}.

 The fixed-order hard function $H$ can be obtained from the on-shell quark (vector-current) form factor, which is known to ${\cal O}(\alpha_s)$ \cite{Matsuura:1987wt,Matsuura:1988sm}, ${\cal O}(\alpha_s^2)$~\cite{Gehrmann:2005pd,Moch:2005id}, and ${\cal O}(\alpha_s^3)$~\cite{Lee:2010cg,Baikov:2009bg}.
 The fixed-order inclusive quark jet function $J$ is known at $O(\alpha_s)$~\cite{Lunghi:2002ju,Bauer:2003pi}, ${\cal O}(\alpha_s^2)$~\cite{Becher:2006qw}, and ${\cal O}(\alpha_s^3)$~\cite{Bruser:2018rad,Banerjee:2018ozf}.
 These two functions have been computed to all orders in the large-$\beta_0$ limit in Ref.~\cite{Gracia:2021nut}.
 The four-loop cusp anomalous dimension is also needed and was computed analytically in Refs.~\cite{vonManteuffel:2020vjv,Henn:2019swt,Henn:2019rmi,Bruser:2019auj,Moch:2018wjh,Moch:2017uml}.
 The hemisphere soft function $\widehat S$ has been analytically computed at ${\cal O}(\alpha_s)$ \cite{Schwartz:2007ib,Fleming:2007qr} and at ${\cal O}(\alpha_s^2)$ in \cite{Kelley:2011ng,Hornig:2011iu,Monni:2011gb}.
 At ${\cal O}(\alpha_s^3)$ the $\mu$-dependent logs of the soft function are known through the three-loop anomalous dimensions, and given that at this order the hard and jet functions are fully known, together with the fixed-order distribution the $\mu$-independent pieces can in principle be extracted numerically, but so far these results are not robust given current fixed-order uncertainties, see for example~\cite{Bruser:2018rad}.
 The three-loop non-logarithmic piece for the thrust projection of the soft function has been computed in Ref.~\cite{Baranowski:2024vxg,Baranowski:2024ysi}.